Near Sterling City in Sterling County, Texas — The American South (West South Central)

 Location.
+31° 48.692′ N, 100° 56.413′ W. Marker is near Sterling City, Texas, in Sterling County.
+Marker is on U.S. 87 0.3 miles south of Sherwood Lane, on the right when traveling south.
+Marker is located at the entrance to Montvale Cemetery.
 Touch for map.
-Marker is located at the entrance to Montvale Cemetery.
 Marker is in this post office area: Sterling City TX 76951, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 19 miles of this marker, measured as the crow flies.
 Sterling County (approx. 3.3 miles away); Sterling County Jail (approx. 3.3 miles away); State Hotel – First State Bank (approx. 3.3 miles away); Concho, San Saba & Llano Valley Railroad Station (approx. 3.4 miles away); Town of Cummins (approx. 5.1 miles away); Camp Elizabeth (approx. 12.4 miles away); Old Community of Cedar Hill (approx. 18.2 miles away).

 Also see . . .
 Montvale.
 With the coming of the settlers, Sterling City was established.
-In 1891, only the three towns of Montvale, Cummins, and Sterling City had existed along the Concho River in the area now known as Sterling County, and businesses were being established at Sterling City.
-Some of these had existed previously at Montvale, about 3 miles from Sterling City.
-As Sterling City's population was growing, Montvale's population was diminishing.
-Part of the population of Montvale had moved to Cummins before Sterling (Submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+In 1891, only the three towns of Montvale, Cummins, and Sterling City had existed along the Concho River in the area now known as Sterling County, and businesses were being (Submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 4, 2018.
-This page originally submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 79 times since then and 5 times this year.
+It was originally submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 246 times since then and 75 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.